RyanMillerC/clogging/README.rst

 Start logging based on keyword arguments.
-This function will accept the same options as start_from_yaml, but passed in to the function as keyword arguments.
+This function will accept the same options names and values as start_from_yaml.

 This function returns a root Logger instance.

-All settings are optional.
-If you fail to supply one or more of the options in the YAML file, default settings for those options will be used.
-It is even possible to run with no options set.
-In that case the default settings would be used for every option.
+All arguments are optional.
+If any arguement is not supplied, it's default value be used.
+It is even possible to run with 0 arguments, in which case the default values would be used for everything.

-For a list of available options and defaults, see the Options section below.
+For a list of available arguements and default values, see the Options section below.

 This example is the easiest way to add clogging into a project and start